brendt/stitcher.io/src/content/blog/2023-06-01-php-version-stats-july-2023.md

-It's that time again: my biyearly summary of which PHP versions are used across the community.
-You can read the previous edition [here](/blog/php-version-stats-january-2023).
+Once again, I'm writing my summary of which PHP versions are used across the community.
+You can read the previous edition [here](/blog/php-version-stats-january-2023), but I'll also include historic data in this post.

 As always, it's important to note that I'm working with the data available to us.
 That means that these charts are not a 100% accurate representation of the PHP community as a whole, but they _are_ an accurate representation of one of the most prominent parts of PHP: the [packagist ecosystem](https://packagist.org/php-statistics).